II. THE PROKARYOTIC CELL: BACTERIA

 b.
 Because of its semipermeable nature, the outer membrane helps retain certain enzymes and prevents some toxic substances, such as penicillin G and lysozyme, from entering.

-3. The surface proteins in the bacterial peptidoglycan (see Fig. 1B), depending on the strain and species, carry out a variety of activities, including:
+3. The surface proteins in the bacterial peptidoglycan (see Fig. 1B), depending on the strain and species, carry out a variety of activities.

-- Serving as adhesins (def).
-Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize and resist flushing (See Fig. 5 ).
+b.
+Other proteins serve as adhesins (def).
+Adhesins enable the bacterium to adhere intimately to host calls and other surfaces in order to colonize those cells and resist flushing (See Fig. 2 ).